citp/privacy-policy-historical/a/an/ani/anitaborg.org.md

-> *The following text is extracted and transformed from the anitaborg.org privacy policy that was archived on 2016-04-10.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160410004128id_/http%3A//anitaborg.org/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the anitaborg.org privacy policy that was archived on 2017-04-15.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170415165405id_/https%3A//anitaborg.org/privacy-policy) for the most accurate reproduction.*

-# Anita Borg InstitutePrivacy Policy - Anita Borg Institute
+# Privacy Policy - Anita Borg Institute

 Last Updated: January 25, 2016